I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing

 His men look up to him, but they are also curious about his life beyond the battlefield.
 Miller is a very mysterious and guarded figure, and as a result, he has a bargaining chip in his pocket at all times to use as an emergency boost in morale.

 Miller, who has remained silent in the argument until this point, finally pulls out his big gun and announces to the group that he was a school teacher from Pennsylvania before he was sent overseas.
 The big mystery surrounding their captain is that he is just a regular man pulled out of a regular life from his wife to come look after a bunch of boys young enough to have been his students.

 As a result, the remaining group of men are silenced, and they all carry on with their mission to find Private Ryan and bring him home.
 This is what Hanks does best - commands an audience in hushed but strong tones.

 “It’s not the children she comes to save.”

 Tom Hanks’ turn as the historical Walt Disney is simply a verbal sparring match between he and Emma Thompson's P.L.
 Travers over the rights to her Mary Poppins books.
-Disney comes across as the rightful king of his kingdom, intent on getting whatever he wants, and Travers is equally intent on not giving him what he wants for once.
+Disney comes across as the rightful king of his kingdom, intent on getting what he wants, and Travers is equally intent on for once not giving him what he wants.

 It takes a visit from Disney, not as the smiling persona that he exhibits at the office, but as a candid storyteller who, like she, has a past trauma to suppress and honor.
 Travers has spent her life bitter over her daddy issues while Disney has spent his trying to transform his life into a fairy tale, and he asks her to try it his way this time so that he can give her a version of her father that she craves.